hms-dbmi-cellenics/cellenics-utils/README.md

     python3 biomage configure-repo ui

 The script will ensure the repository is configured according to the current best practices for the repository.
+You can see more details about the configuration in configure-repo/configure_repo.py script.

 ### rotate-ci